Pashuna/rpg-character-system/README.md

 The game uses a turn-based combat system.

-During the player's turn, they can:
+During the player's turn, they can choose:

 ```text
 1 - Attack